 Virtual Social Events (Hello Team Bonding)

 Nothing brings people together like making fun memories.
 Virtual social nights are the perfect way to help team members connect and bond on a more personal level.
 A great example is signing up for a virtual escape room.
-Other examples might include hosting a Zoom meeting trivia night, playing an in-home silly scavenger hunt, dressing up for a theme, playing a movie are some fun examples of potential social events.
+Other examples might include hosting a Zoom meeting trivia night, playing an in-home silly scavenger hunt, dressing up for a theme, and playing a movie are some fun examples of potential social events.
 These fun nights break up the monotony of the week and enable team members to have fun together.

 A united team is a strong team.
 The more we can do to keep the team unified the better.
 Keeping people engaged and interacting with one another of the game when it comes to teamwork, so use some of the tips above and have fun coming up with your own!